Bregman HR as Valdez, Astros edge Yankees 3-2, lead ALCS 2-0

 AP Sports Writer

-HOUSTON (AP) — Alex Bregman hit an early three-run homer, Framber Valdez pitched seven strong innings and the Houston Astros edged the New York Yankees 3-2 Thursday night to take a 2-0 lead in the AL Championship Series.
+HOUSTON (AP) — Alex Bregman hit an early three-run homer, Framber Valdez pitched seven strong innings and the Houston Astros stayed perfect in the playoffs, edging the New York Yankees 3-2 Thursday night to take a 2-0 lead in the AL Championship Series.

+The 106-win Astros improved to 5-0 this postseason after a sweep to begin this best-of-seven matchup.

+“We got a few guys hot.
+We would like to get everybody hot before it’s over with,” Astros manager Dusty Baker said.

 Yankees slugger Aaron Judge just missed a two-run homer in the eighth when his drive was caught just in front of the short wall by right fielder Kyle Tucker.
 The ball would’ve landed in the short right-field porch at Yankee Stadium, Statcast showed — with the roof open at Minute Maid Park, the wind might’ve knocked down Judge’s bid.

+“I think the roof open kind of killed us,” Yankees manager Aaron Boone said, later adding, “I didn’t think like he smoked it like no-doubter, but it felt like his homers to right.

-A night after Justin Verlander fanned 11 in a 4-2 win in Game 1 of the best-of-seven series, Valdez turned in another solid pitching performance and Bregman’s third-inning homer was all the offense Houston needed.
-The Astros improved to 5-0 this postseason.
+A night after Justin Verlander fanned 11 in a 4-2 win in Game 1, Valdez turned in another solid pitching performance and Bregman’s third-inning homer was all the offense Houston needed.

 Valdez allowed just four hits, walked none and struck out nine.
 The only runs New York mustered were unearned, coming in the fourth after a flustered Valdez committed two errors on the same play.